-Giovanni Giorgini is Full Professor of Political Philosophy at the University of Bologna and currently Adjunct Professor of Politics at Columbia University.
+Giovanni Giorgini is Full Professor of Political Philosophy at the University of Bologna, where he directs the Master course in International Relations, and Adjunct Professor of Political Science at Columbia University.
 He is also Life Member of Clare Hall College, Cambridge, where he was previously a Fellow.

 Giorgini’s area of specialization is ancient Greek philosophy and its revival in contemporary political theory.
 He is mostly interested in conceptual history, the history of ideas and the ways in which institutions represent and embody political ideals: the relationship between politics and ‘vision’ and how the study of classics may help creating political vision.
 His current interests are the use of classical political thought by Machiavelli, relativism ancient and modern and the strategies devised to tackle it.
 Finally, Giorgini is also currently working on the philosophical foundations of decision theory, especially in its political implications.